 Some ways to reduce triglyceride levels include:

-- Limit intake of sugar-sweetened drinks (such as soft drinks, cordial, energy drinks and sports drinks)
+- opt for water, tea and coffee (without adding sugar) as heart-healthy drinks, instead of sugar-sweetened drinks (such as soft drinks, cordial, energy drinks and sports drinks)

 Treatment for high cholesterol